 Hobo spiders and others in the Agelenidae family create funnel webs, which look like large and flat funnels, complete with a “door” at one end of the web.
 These webs are found low to the ground and in dark, cluttered areas of a home.
 Damp areas like a garage or basement are susceptible to funnel webs, but they are also likely to be found outdoors in a garden or flower bed.
 Funnel-web spiders are some of the most venomous in the world, so if you spot a funnel web in or around your home, don’t attempt to take care of it yourself.
 Call a pest expert at Aptive Environmental to properly remove the dangerous web.

 Use spider web identification to help you determine if you should simply dust around your home or if it’s time to call an exterminator.
 Not all spider webs signify a problem, but using this list will help you know if your kids and/or pets could be in danger.
-Our team at Aptive Environmental is ready to take on any spider infestation with environmentally-friendly solutions.
+Our team at Aptive Environmental is ready to take on any spider infestation.
 Give us a call today!